 Questions about your medications?
 You can call your local pharmacy for more info.
 If a disaster or emergency affects your area, you may be able to get an early refill.

 During an emergency, you may not be able to see your doctor in person.
-Through secure video on your computer, you can meet with a doctor.
-Telehealth is ideal for the treatment of common health conditions.
+Through secure video on your computer, you can meet with a doctor for treatment of common health conditions.
 Cold or flu?
 Great reasons to use telehealth.
 You can also get help with allergies, sinus problems and more.

 We’re here to help